-- The principal understands and fulfils its safeguarding responsibilities. - We have a Designated Safeguarding Lead and a Deputy Designated Safeguarding Lead for child protection and safeguarding, who have undertaken DSL training delivered by EduCare and Emagination Training; of which their training will be refreshed every two years. - All members of staff are provided with opportunities annually to receive INSET training by the Safeguarding in Education team in order to develop their understanding of child protection and safeguarding in particular the signs and indicators of abuse. - All members of staff, volunteers, principal, vice principal, associate assistant principal and assistant principals know how to respond to a pupil who discloses abuse and the procedure to be followed in appropriately sharing a concern of possible abuse or a disclosure of abuse. - All parents/carers are made aware of The School's responsibilities in regard to child protection procedures through publication of The School's Safeguarding and Child Protection Policy, and reference to it in our prospectus/brochure and home school agreement. - Our safer-recruitment policy will seek to ensure the suitability of adults working with children on school sites at any time. - Our safer recruitment policy includes all appropriate checks on staff suitability including Disclosure and Barring Service checks (formerly Criminal Records Bureau checks2) and that a minimum of two individuals have completed Safer Recruitment Training. - The name of any member of staff considered not suitable to work with children will be notified to either the Disclosure and Barring Service or the relevant Government Department/Agency (where appropriate), depending on the nature of the concern, with the advice and support of the Local Authority Designated Officer.
+- 7.2 The principal understands and fulfils their safeguarding responsibilities. - 7.3 We have Designated Safeguarding Leads (DSL) and a Deputy Designated Safeguarding Leads (DDSL) for child protection and safeguarding, who have undertaken DSL training delivered by National College; of which their training will be refreshed every two years. - 7.4 All members of staff are provided with opportunities annually to receive inset training by the DSL and DDSL in order to develop their understanding of child protection and safeguarding in particular the signs and indicators of abuse.

+- 7.5 All members of staff, volunteers, principal and members of the Senior Leadership Team know how to respond to a pupil who discloses abuse and the procedure to be followed in appropriately sharing a concern of possible abuse or a disclosure of abuse. - 7.6 All parents/carers are made aware of The School's responsibilities in regard to child protection procedures through publication of The School's Safeguarding and Child Protection Policy. - 7.7 Our safer-recruitment policy will seek to ensure the suitability of adults working with children on school sites at any time.
+A minimum of two individuals have completed Safer Recruitment Training. - 7.8 The name of any member of staff considered not suitable to work with children will be notified to either the Disclosure and Barring Service or the relevant Government Department/Agency (where appropriate), depending on the nature of the concern, with the advice and support of the Local Authority Designated Officer.
 (LADO).
-Our procedures will be annually reviewed and up-dated. - The name of the Designated Safeguarding Lead and Deputy Designated Safeguarding Lead will be clearly shown in The School, with a statement explaining The School's role in referring and monitoring cases of suspected abuse. - All adults, (including supply teachers, non-teaching staff and volunteers), new to our school will be given or directed to a copy of the Child Protection and Safeguarding Policy, Staff Code of Conduct, the booklet 'What To Do if You're Worried A Child is Being Abused'3, Keeping Children Safe in Education Part 14, and the name and contact details of the Designated Safeguarding Lead will be explained as part of their induction into The School.
-In addition to this, all such staff and volunteers will be made aware of the 'Guidance for safer working practice for those working with children and young people in education settings, 2019 (Safer Recruitment Consortium).5
+Our procedures will be annually reviewed and up-dated. - 7.9 The name of the Designated Safeguarding Lead and Deputy Designated Safeguarding Lead will be clearly shown in The School, with a statement explaining The School's role in referring and monitoring cases of suspected abuse. - 7.10 All adults, (including supply teachers, non-teaching staff and volunteers), new to our school will be given or directed to a copy of the Child Protection and Safeguarding Policy, Staff Code of Conduct, the booklet 'What To Do if You're Worried A Child is Being Abused'3, Keeping Children Safe in Education Part 1, and the name and contact details of the Designated Safeguarding Lead will be explained as part of their induction into The School.
+In addition to this, all such staff and volunteers will be made aware of the 'Guidance for safer working practice for those working with children and young people in education settings, 2019 (Safer Recruitment Consortium)